 The Word of God is rich with comforting and encouraging Bible verses and I hope and pray you have been as blessed reading some of them these past few months as I have been in sharing them.
 Today is the first Sunday in Advent.
 It begins four Sundays before Christmas and continues until Christmas Day.
 It can be a wonderful time to help us prepare our hearts, our homes, and our Sandwich Generation families for Christmas and a great way to keep the Christmas season focus on Jesus, Who is the wonderful Reason for the Season.
-Many churches and homes will have one of the many types of Advent wreath, often with nativity sets beside them, to help keep count through the month.
+Many churches and homes will have one of the many types of Advent wreath, often with nativity sets beside or around them, to help keep count through the month.
 This can be very ornate and fancy

 or just a simple set of four candles in a circle (we have done this but then added a fifth candle in the middle).